-The Elder Immigrant Tutoring Program provides opportunities for volunteers and students of all ages to tutor immigrants from the Worcester community on the Worcester State University campus.
+The English Language Learner (ELL) Program provides opportunities for volunteers and students of all ages to tutor immigrants from the Worcester community on the Worcester State University campus.
 The program, which occurs in the fall and spring semesters, is coordinated by an intergenerational team who provide support and training.
 Students may earn one, two, or three credits participating in the tutoring program.

 WSU Campus - Sullivan Building Room 127

 Register for UR440 practicum for 1, 2 or 3 credits

 • Click here to read more about this program